 Who wrote Shakespeare?
 1. Introduction Who wrote Shakespeare?
 The question whether or not the man who was born at the end of April, 1564 in Stratford upon Avon is the true author of an enormous literary work, which is very often referred to as one of the greatest ever to be produced by mankind, has given

 I planned to stay one day longer in

 England than the rest of the group, that i could watch a football

 game of the second English League.
 West Ham against Millwall.
 It is

-One day I wrote her
+One day I wrote her name upon the strand

 Table of Content

 ”One Day I Wrote Her Name Upon the Strand” is a sonnet within the sonnet cycle ‘Amoretti‘ by Edmund Spenser written in the 16th century.

 The main content of this sonnet cycle, is the relationship between the poet and his beloved woman, Elizabeth Boyle, and their eventual marriage.
 It was first published in 1595 in London by William Ponsonby as a part of a volume called ‘Amoretti and Epithalamion‘.
 The sonnet cycle included 89 sonnets and the poem ‘One Day I Wrote Her Name Upon the Strand‘ is sonnet number 75.
 In this paper I will analyze the poem “One Day I Wrote Her Name Upon the Strand“ with the knowledge and tools I acquired in this semester in the Literary Studies 1 course.

 I will briefly talk about the theme, content and lyrical speech situation as well as about the rhetoric devices used in this poem and the imagery.
 Finally I will interpret the poem with focus on the love story.